Table of Contents

 "This post may contain affiliate links.
 Check my disclosure policy for more information"

-We have had 2 amazing Disney Cruises and I would go back in a heartbeat but I have to be honest and share with you 5 things I DISLIKE on a Disney Cruise.
+We have had 2 amazing Disney Cruises and I would go back in a heartbeat but I have to be honest and share with you 5 things I DISLIKE about a Disney Cruise.

 These don’t have to be paid but it is customary to ‘tip’ over in America in recognition of good service which you do get so we do however the fact you have to bare in mind the tips before you even Cruise to get a true reflection of the cost does annoy me a little!